jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

   The difference that matters in the tests is how I :ref:`call<how to call a function with input>` them

-  - I have to give the input in order when I use :ref:`positional arguments<test_positional_arguments>`
+  - I have to give the input in order when I use :ref:`positional arguments<test_positional_arguments>` because I do NOT use the names from the :ref:`function definition<how to make a function that takes input>` when I :ref:`call<how to call a function with input>` it

     .. code-block:: python
       :emphasize-text: first